ExpressionEngine/ExpressionEngine-User-Guide/source/installation/update.rst

 This guide will help you update your site from a previous version of ExpressionEngine 3 to the latest version of ExpressionEngine 3.

-.. important:: If you are upgrading from ExpressionEngine 2 to ExpressionEngine 3, see :doc:`/installation/upgrade_from_2.x`.
+.. seealso:: If you are upgrading from ExpressionEngine 2 to ExpressionEngine 3, see :doc:`/installation/upgrade_from_2.x`.

 *********************
 1. Backup and Prepare